A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: Introduction and the main result

 Let us make a few comments on the Main Theorem.
 First, from the point of view of the shape of the drop, the result says that if the parametrization of the flow remains $C^{1,\alpha}$-regular then the flow does not develop singularities.
 We expect this to be optimal in the sense that, we cannot relax the $C^{1,\alpha}$-regularity to Lipschitz regularity as the flow may create conical singularities as discussed before.

-From the point of view of the velocity, the assumption on Lipschitz regularity of $v$, which is slightly stronger than the boundedness of the $\curl v$, is similar to the Beale-Kato-Majda criterion and thus natural in the theory of the Euler equations \cite{MB}.
+From the point of view of the velocity, the assumption on Lipschitz regularity of $v$, which is stronger than the boundedness of the $\curl v$, is in the spirit of the Beale-Kato-Majda criterion and thus natural in the theory of the Euler equations \cite{MB}.
 Indeed, in the case when the drop does not chance its shape, i.e., $\Omega_t = \Omega_0$ the condition \eqref{eq:apriori_est} reduces to

 which guarantees that the equations do not develop singularities by standard results for the Euler-equations \cite{MB}.
-Whether one may remove this condition is beyond our reach at the moment as it is already a fundamental problem in the theory of the Euler equations without the free boundary.
+Whether one may remove this condition is beyond our reach at the moment as the gradient level estimates are a fundamental problem in the theory of the Euler equations without the free boundary.
 The condition on the $H^2$-integrability of the normal component of the velocity $v$ on the other hand is related to the fact that the boundary $\St$ is moving.
 We do not expect this to be optimal but again this problem is too involved for us to solve at the moment.
-Our main contribution to the problem is to find lower order sufficient conditions which guarantee that the flow is well-defined and provide the regularity estimates of all order $l$, which is new even in the absence of the electric field.
+Our main contribution to the problem is to find the optimal sufficient condition for the shape of the drop which guarantee that the flow is well-defined and provide the regularity estimates of all order $l$.
+For a drop without surface tension similar type of estimate is proven by Ginsberg \cite{Gin} with an a priori assumption on the uniform curvature bound.

 Finally the last statement of the Main Theorem says that the first statement is not empty, i.e., that the a priori estimates stay bounded up to time $T_0$, which depends on the initial data by requiring that $\|H_{\Sigma_0}\|_{H^2(\Sigma_0)}$ and $\| v_0\|_{H^3(\Omega_0)}$ are bounded.
-Thus we improve the result in \cite{CPAM} in the absence of the electric field, i.e., in the case $Q=0$.
 We also note that since the regularity estimates in Main Theorem are quantitative, the result can be applied for non-smooth initial data by standard approximation.
+We note that all quantities in the paper depend of course on the chosen reference surface $\Gamma$ even if it is not explicitly mentioned.